-HIPAA and PCI requirements include monitoring log file changes as they want to ensure that these files are only appended and not overwritten.
+HIPAA and PCI requirements include monitoring log file changes because they want to ensure that these files are only appended and not overwritten.

 On the dashboard, you can see many results of FIM changes.
-Won’t adding directories that change constantly decrease the value of the FIM dossier since there are so many events to filter through?
+Won’t adding directories that change constantly decrease the value of the FIM dossier because there are so many events to filter through?

-You can customize the directories which you want to monitor.
-Custom rules in the future will allow you to receive alerts for the files which really matter to your organization.
+You can customize the directories that you want to monitor.
+Custom rules in the future will allow you to receive alerts for the files that really matter to your organization.

 What is the increased load for each added custom FIM directory.?

-The exact load will depend on the number and size of files in the directories being monitored.
+The exact load depends on the number and size of files in the directories being monitored.

-We do not look inside the contents of the file and only send the metadata and file hash.
+Lacework does not look inside file contents and only sends the metadata and file hash.